 There are a lot of different ways that you can earn free Amazon gift cards.
 Many apps and websites will pay you in Amazon gift cards for different things, including referring your friends.
 Here are a few of my favorite websites that make it easy to earn Amazon gift cards:

 - Inbox Dollars ($5 bonus for signing up)

 - MyPoints ($10 bonus with your first purchase)

 MobileXpression will pay you in gift cards for the right to access your mobile internet browsing data.
 It takes just a couple of minutes to set up, and then you won’t need to do anything else except occasionally claim your gift cards.
 You can earn more than $50 in gift cards per year for essentially doing nothing, plus you get a sign up bonus.
-I’ve had MobileXpression on my phone the past few months and it’s incredibly easy.
+I’ve had MobileXpression on my phone for about 2 years and it’s incredibly easy.